cfagiani/ocifreetier/README.md

 This entire repo is meant to be a template and should be customized for specific application purposes.

+### Setup
 #### Pre-requisites:

-terraform (version 0.11.0 or greater) oci tenancy along with the oci cli configuration file that allows you to use session auth.
+* terraform (version 0.11.0 or greater)
+* oci tenancy
+* oci CLI set up

+#### Tenancy Preparation
+* subscribe to the desired region
+* create an object storage bucket to use for the terraform state files
-Generate a "customer secret key" via the OCI console in your preferences.
+* Generate a "customer secret key" via the OCI console in your preferences.
 This is used for the S3 compatibility mode in object storage (so we can use the s3 backend for terraform).
 Put this in .aws/credentials.
 File should look like:
 ```
 [default]
 aws_access_key_id=< KEY ID OBTAINED FROM OCI CONSOLE>